rug-cit-hpc/league-of-robots/roles/logs_server/README.md

 5. Configures the rsyslog `/etc/rsyslog.conf` from the template, where
    - add the rules for the accepting port and machines IP's
    - point to the ca certificate, then to servers's key and certificate
-6. Opens a port based on defined port under static inventory rsyslog server's rsyslog port on `41514` by default
-7. Deploys the private key and certificate for the server to use during the client communication.
+6. Deploys the private key and certificate for the server to use during the client communication.
 When it creates own key and certificate it also uses the CA key and certificate, that were created in the step 4.